5 Of The Best Recipes For Homemade Biscuits

 Who could resist sharing a special Chocolate Chip Biscuit S’mores recipe?
 If you’re like me and love a good pastry with your morning coffee, these might just be what the chef ordered.

-After all, biscuit recipes are so diverse they’re almost begging to be artfully blended with whatever your mind can imagine.
+After all, biscuit recipes are so diverse that they’re almost begging to be artfully blended with whatever your mind can imagine.
 You can get the recipe at Sugar and Charm.

-You might also enjoy more from scratch recipes.
+You might also enjoy more from-scratch recipes.

 Old Fashioned Chocolate Pie Recipe (my great-grandmother’s recipe)